Statusnone420/PR-Dashboard/PLAN.md

 Merge behavior:

 - Preferences: keep newer `saved_at`.
-- Feedback: merge counters conservatively.
+- Feedback: merge event markers first, then recompute counters.
+If only counters are available from an older payload, add counters conservatively without duplicating known local event markers.
 - Enrichment cache: ignore imported enrichment cache if present in a hand-edited file.
 - Tokens/cache fields: continue ignoring.